 Participants are encouraged to camp in the authentic area of the Fair.
 Authentic camping adds a great deal of believability to the event.
 The Fair is laid out in a manner to create a village atmosphere.
 The main field is arranged with formal streets and standard lots that front on these streets, while the Citizen and Longhunter camps are informal.
-The Military camp is set up in the traditional military style of the period.
+The Military camp is set up in traditional military style of the period.
 Artisans, Merchants, Food Venders and some Blanket Traders are assigned lots on the main field.
-Standard lot space at the Fair is 30' frontage by 25' depth, buy size may varies based on County Building Code Regulations.
-Please be sure to indicate total tent space andlayout of your camp on your application for all categories of participation.
+Standard lot space at the Fair is 30' frontage by 25' depth.
+Please be sure to indicate total tent space and layout of your camp on your application for all categories of participation.

 Only authentic period tents are allowed on the fairgrounds.
 Period shelters, wedge or fly tents, and wall tents are acceptable.
 NO tepees are permitted.
 Attempts should be made to minimize the use of marquis for civilians, as we tend to see too many.
-Modern items are allowed but must be kept out of sight from any direction.
+Modern items are allowed, but must be kept out of sight from any direction.
 These primitive campsites on the fairgrounds have no electricity or septic hookups.
 Potable water and portable toilets are on site.
 Ice is available at taverns.
 Straw for bedding is available in limited quantity.